erlandsson-tavelsas/iot-lnu/README.md

 s.send(struct.pack('<10f',lat,long,sv,hdop))
 ```

-In the TTN console we can then easily pick up and transform the message by the built-in javascript formatter utility, one would notice that I've hardwired the altitude but this is on purpose as we most of time holding the device a meter above ground so we don't need to send this information in every request.
-This formatter is defined below the Applications section, selecting Payload formatters and then Uplink (incoming requests transformation).
+In the TTS console we can then easily pick up and transform the message by the built-in `javascript` formatter utility, one would notice that I've hardwired the altitude but this is on purpose as we most of time holding the device a meter above ground so we don't need to send this information in every request from the device.
+Defining a formatter in the TTS console could be done from Applications section, selecting Payload formatters and then Uplink (incoming requests transformation).

 ```javascript
 function decodeUplink(input) {